This quick read offers you 5 creative ways to set writing goals. They will help you manage your writing expectations for the year ahead.

 Here are some unusual and fun ideas we could try to help us set tangible and reachable goals.

 - Picture perfect future.
-I’m the kind of person who breaks out in hives at the idea of scrapbooking, but I’ve discovered a passion for Pinterest.
+I’m the kind of person who breaks out in hives at the idea of scrapbooking, but I’ve discovered a passion for Pinterest (and vision boards).
 Set your goals down visually.
 You could find pictures of your characters or the house you want to buy with your first big royalty cheque, and pin it.

 - Put your money where your mouth is.
 Open a separate bank account and deposit a lump sum that can be equally divided into twelve months.
 For each month you achieve a goal, withdraw an amount to spend on yourself—on a new book, a trip to the movies, chocolates or a watch.
 Whatever you don’t achieve, you don’t spend.
 In December you must donate the balance to charity.